craftingcity/The-Known-World/Game Notes/Prenotes/Prenotes Jan XX 22.md

 *This turns from a nice dinner scene to Kursk waking up with a Intellect Devourer trying to eat his head.*

 Int check on reality?

+Cool, great intro; where do we go from here?
+They need something to come to them - is that the mind flayers?
+I dont think so.
+This guy is a hunter.
+Maybe he has some plot to go back to but this guy has been lost a long time.